edterbak/NodeRed_Heishamon_control/README.md

 ```
 -v FOLDER:/data
 ```
-Here you can choose the name "FOLDER" yourself which will be the local storage folder of NR.
+Here you can choose the name "FOLDER" yourself which will be the local storage folder of NR.<br/>
 If you have installed NR !directly! on a Pi or other linux install, this is already fine.

 ### B - Adjust settings.js
-You need to change some settings in settings.js
+You need to change some settings in settings.js<br/>
 Why?
 If you reboot node red, you will notice some of the variables are not populated yet.
 Setpoints we have programmed earlier are gone.
 To make them persistent after reboots, you have to enable the local storage option.
 Below I have set the flushinterval (write to disk) to 300s.

 In a (proxmox) docker install, you can find this settings.js file in: